 - Plan your budget.
-I’m not going to sugar coat this part: hiring a good ghost writer is not cheap.
+I’m not going to sugar coat this part: hiring a good ghostwriter is not cheap.
 If you’re looking to hire someone to write an entire book for you, be ready to spend at least $10,000 (and that’s assuming you don’t ask the ghost writer to do any research).
 Writers with specialized expertise may charge considerably more, especially if they are well-connected in the publishing industry.
 This doesn’t include the cost of editing or promotion.
-One last note on budget: don’t ask a ghost writer if he or she will work for a straight royalty when the book is published.
+One last note on budget: don’t ask a ghostwriter if he or she will work for a straight royalty when the book is published.
 It’s not going to happen.
+Here’s an article from Scribe Media about evaluating the skill and fit of a ghostwriter–be prepared to pay!

 - Do some of the writing yourself.
 One way to reduce the costs involved in hiring a ghost writer is to play an active role in the writing process.
 You will be much better off if you start with an outline and a specific plan for what the finished product will look like.
 It’s one thing to be open to a ghost writer’s suggestions; it’s another to expect the ghost writer to figure it all out for you.
 One way that I’ve worked with writing clients in the past: I’ve taken the first crack at getting something started from a blank page and let them take it from there.
 You might consider having a ghost writer do something similar for you.